spyderkam/1D-Unbound-Quantum-Scattering/README.md

 ## Notes
 - The Julia script does not include the curve fitting at this time.
-- The Python 3 script includes to full solution.
+- The Python 3 script does include the full solution.